 In lieu of flowers donations in Wally's name can be made to the Canadian Cancer Society.
 Celebration of life to be held at a later date.

 My bounty is a s boundless as the sea, my love as deep: the more I give to thee the more I have: for both are infinite.

 Romeo and Juliet-act ll scene ll

-To send flowers to the family or plant a tree in memory of Walter Grohman, please visit our floral store.
+To send flowers to Walter's family, please visit our floral store.